DoSomething/rfcs/012-remove-custom-app-namespace.md

 A few of our apps utilize custom application namespaces for classes, which adds to the level of complexity and thoroughness required when performing upgrades or running commands, etc.

-Prior to Laravel 6.x, there was an [`app:name`](https://github.com/laravel/framework/blob/5.8/src/Illuminate/Foundation/Console/AppNameCommand.php) Artisan command you could run after initially setting up a project to rename the application namespace from `App\\` to something custom (e.g. we use `Auora\\` and `Rogue\\` in those respective projects).
+Prior to Laravel 6.x, there was an [`app:name`](https://github.com/laravel/framework/blob/5.8/src/Illuminate/Foundation/Console/AppNameCommand.php) Artisan command you could run after initially setting up a project to rename the application namespace from `App\\` to something custom (e.g. we use `Aurora\\` and `Rogue\\` in those respective projects).

 As of Laravel 6.x, this Artisan command was removed ([it happened in the unreleased 5.9 version](https://github.com/laravel/framework/pull/27575) that become 6.x), since it did not serve much of a purpose.